e4m8ch/e4m8ch/README.md

 # 🍃 Rui Costa 🍃

 ⚡ Electrical Engineering Master's Student at IST ⚡
 🔬 Bachelor's in Engineering Physics and Technology 🔭
+🌌 Minor in Extreme Environments Engineering 🌊
 ♻️ Passionate about clean energy and emerging energy technologies 🌞

 ---